Cristian Javier

 Cristian Javier (born March 26, 1997) is a Dominican professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
 Javier signed with the Astros as an international free agent in 2015 and made his MLB debut in 2020.
-During the Astros' World Series championship season in 2022, Javier was the starting pitcher of two combined no-hitters—including Game 4 of the World Series—the first player in MLB history to do so.
-The World Series no-hitter was just the second in baseball history, and the only combined no-hitter.
+During the Astros' World Series championship season in 2022, Javier was the starting pitcher of two combined no-hitters, including Game 4 of the World Series, the first player in MLB history to do so.
+The World Series no-hitter was just the second in baseball history and the only combined no-hitter.

 Career

 Minor leagues

-Javier signed with the Houston Astros as an international free agent on March 18, 2015.
+At age 16, Javier starting pitching, having a maximum velocity of 86 mph when he initially auditioned for the Houston Astros.
+Although his velocity was deemed to be low, the fastball generated notable whiff from batters and he threw with excellent command and control.
+The team brought him back for subsequent workouts, resulting in an increase in velocity each time.
+When Javier reached 89 mph, scout Román Ocumarez quipped, "if you touch 90, we’re going to sign you."
+He did so in the next workout, and Javier signed with the Astros as an international free agent on March 18, 2015.
 His contract was reported to be worth $10,000.

-He spent his first professional season with the Dominican Summer League Astros, going 4–0 with a 2.13 ERA over 42 1/3 innings.
+Javier spent his first professional season with the Dominican Summer League Astros, going 4–0 with a 2.13 ERA over 42 1/3 innings.
 He played 2016 with the Gulf Coast Astros and Greeneville Astros, pitching to a 4–2 record and 2.29 ERA with 66 strikeouts in 51 innings, and 2017 with the Tri-City ValleyCats, Quad Cities River Bandits and Buies Creek Astros, compiling a 3–0 record and 2.25 ERA in 14 games (nine starts).
 He pitched in 2018 with Quad Cities and Buies Creek, going 7–6 with a 2.70 ERA with 146 strikeouts over 110 innings.
 He opened the 2019 season with the Fayetteville Woodpeckers before being promoted to the Corpus Christi Hooks on May 15.
 He was promoted to the Round Rock Express on August 23.
 Over 26 games (18 starts) with the three clubs, Javier went 8-3 with a 1.74 ERA, striking out 170 over 113 2/3 innings.

-Javier was added to the Astros 40–man roster following the 2019 season.
+Following the 2019 season, the Astros added Javier to their 40–man roster.